pramnora/bash/language/editors/nano/README.md

 For people who are 'beginners' to using Linux...;
 then, using Nano text editor is pretty straight forwards, and, easy.

->Nano fileName
+>nano fileName

-The Nano command loads up the file editor.
+The 'nano' command loads up the file editor.
 If you include a 'fileName' after the nano command...; then, that will be the current file we are editing/saving.

 You can use the arrow keys to move/navigate around the text file, including: